AI-Fundamentals/DiffPrivNPUserModeling/jobscripts/README.md

 ## Workflow for experiment 1

-### **Step 0: [Copy jobscripts to main folder]**
+### **Step 0: [Clone repo and copy jobscripts to main folder]**

+Clone the repo onto CSF.
 These jobscripts are kept in a folder to keep the code tidy, but they must be copied to the parent folder (i.e. one level up from this folder) to run.

 ### **Step 1: [Setup Python Environment]**